lucascompython/dotfiles/README.md

 ## Editors

 I use Neovim and Emacs for my text editing needs.
 I use a customized version of [doom-nvim](https://github.com/doom-neovim/doom-nvim) for my Neovim config and a customized version of [doom-emacs](https://github.com/doomemacs/doomemacs) for my Emacs config.
+Don't forget to configure Github Copilot [on Emacs](https://github.com/zerolfx/copilot.el) and [on Neovim](https://github.com/github/copilot.vim).

 ## Install